EllaKaye/emk-talks/README.md

-# Nick's Slide Template (replace with talk title)
+# Ella's Slide Template (replace with talk title)
 <!-- NETLIFY BADGE SHOULD GO HERE-->

-This is a slide template I have put on github so that I can get started with talks easier.
+This is a slide template I have put on GitHub to make it easier to get started with talks (and in case others find useful!).

 # Abstract